 Karl is Tasmania’s valued representative on the National Safety Council of AMSA as well as a member of the Tasmanian Crustacean Fishery Advisory Council.

-Tom was admitted to the Supreme Court of South Australia as a barrister and solicitor in 2016.
+Tom was admitted to the Supreme Court of South Australia as a barrister and solicitor in 2016 and prior to project management he worked as a business advisory, tax and insolvency accountant at PKF Australia.